-Having reviewed the attached Risk Assessment event to take place subject to following condition a) b) sign ions: event to take place subject to following condit Section 3 nt, substantive approval is granted for this Print Name: Signed: Date : $\Box$ c) I have attached the risk assessments specific ecific to this trip/event □ a) Approval has been received from Direc□ b) I have attached an itinerary tors/SMT if not on School Calendar Section 2 I CONFIRM THE FOLLOWING (tick boxes) :- Private Vehicle ☐ Reg Coach ☐ C Train □ Departure/Return Station Destination Station MINIBUS - Please indicate bus(es) allocated: 134 Mode of Transport: Staff Liaison at School: Their mobile number: Proposed Departure Time: Expected Return Time: 3.
+a) b)sig ned EVC Date: a) Section 3 Having reviewed the attached Risk Assessmen event to take place subject to following conditions or this Print Name: Signed: Date : \Box c) I have attached the risk assessments spec cific to this trip/event □ a) Approval has been received from Direct□ b) I have attached an itinerary tors/SMT if not on School Calendar Section 2 I CONFIRM THE FOLLOWING (tick boxes) :- Private Vehicle ☐ Reg Coach ☐ C Other (please specify) Train □ Departure/Return Station Destination Station MINIBUS - Please indicate bus(es) allocated: 1 2 3 4 · Mode of Transport: Staff Liaison at School: Their mobile number: Proposed Departure Time: Expected Return Time: 3.
 3. 2.
 2. Other Staff Involved: 1.
 Their mobile numbers: 1.
 Staff with overall trip responsibility: Their mobile number: Student Numbers: Address of Event: Day/Date of Event: Event: